Flash-ROM/manifest/README.md

 # Flash ROM Manifest

-Hello all, this is my ROM primarily for the Nexus 6P (angler).
+Hello all, this is my ROM primarily for the Nexus 6P (angler) but also buildale for the Nexus 6 (shamu).
 I will not be sharing this publicly (and I expect you not to as well, see below) but here is how to build it.

 ## Configure your Linux environment for building